DreaminDani/desandoval-blog/README.md

 Ensure that files generated via rollup in `/static` are committed.
 Otherwise, svelte components wont ship with hugo.

 ## Deployment
 Currently deployed on netlify.
-Can be deployed anywhere using `hugo`
+Can be deployed anywhere using `yarn build && hugo`